 Reducing Water Consumption

 According to the people with data, the first cataclysmic environmental issue that many of us might even live to see is going to be the decreased availability of drinkable water.
 And when you consider how much water is wasted in offices worldwide these days, it starts to look even worse.
-The good news is that conserving water is not that much of a hassle, really.
+The good news is that conserving water is not that much of a hassle.

 First of all, you should try and have your office install water-saving fixtures that will reduce how much water is used doing everyday tasks.
 Furthermore, you should seriously consider installing rainwater tanks that would collect rainwater and then use it for flushing the toilets or watering the plants.
 Another easy way to save water is to use native plant life and drought-resistant species for the landscape, which will not require so much irrigation as some more popular choices.

 Pulling the Plug

 Energy waste is another big problem with office buildings, especially if they are quite large and if there are companies that work in shifts where people tend to be quite wasteful thinking that someone else will unplug the appliances.

 Unplugging appliances is the first and the simplest step towards reducing electricity consumption in offices.
-This is particularly important to do come Friday, not letting the appliances and other electricity-powered items staying plugged in over the weekend.
+This is particularly important to do come Friday, not letting the appliances and other electricity-powered items stay plugged in over the weekend.

 It is also very important to be smart about lighting and A/C as these can also become giant siphons of electricity if they are not used smartly.
 The cases when the heating is on full blast and you are compensating with A/C should simply be prohibited by law.